surendrasinghkushwaha/ReactJS/README.md

 		|-Controllers  (have action method)
 		|   |-HomeController.cs
 		|   |-ReactJSButtonController.cs ( have action method Index,ReactConst)
-		|   |-ReactJSController.cs ( have action method Index,ReactLoadData,ReactLoadDataButtonClick, ReactJSFilterData and other method that return data)
+		|   |-ReactJSController.cs ( have action method Index,ReactLoadData,ReactLoadDataButtonClick, ReactJSFilterData,ReactBootstrapTable, ReactBootstrapTableCRUD and other method that return data)
 		|
 		|-Scripts
 		|   |-reactjs  ( based on data we manipulate DOM)